On taking the plunge—and being vulnerable

 Thomas Rode on trousers

 "I've worn denim for most of my 54-year-old life.
-I decided to take a break a few years ago, so I'm very drawn to non-denim trousers.
-The ones I've tried from Plain Units match my proportions well, and I feel incredibly comfortable in them.
+I decided to take a break a few years ago, so I'm very drawn to non-denim trousers, and yours match my proportions well and make me feel incredibly comfortable.
 I like that they're classic but cheeky and have odd but discreet details."